 Before his time in Congress, Collins was a self-made millionaire businessman in Buffalo.
 In 2005, he invested $5 million in the company that later became Innate.
 Over the next decade, Collins pitched friends, family, and even fellow congressmen on Innate.
 By mid-2017, almost 30 percent of the company was owned by Collins or his associates.
 Shareholders included his two children, four campaign donors, his chief of staff, and six Republican congressman.

 For the past year and a half, reporters across a variety of publications, including The Daily Beast, raised serious questions about conflicts of interest with Collins’s dual positions as a lawmaker and director at Innate.

-Daily Beast partner Kaiser Health News was the first to report on Collins’ intimate relationship with Innate, which included investments from Collins’s family, friends, and business associates.
-Innate shareholder James Wheeldon of Australia discovered the relationships and reported them to Australian securities officials, alleging that Collins may have skirted the law by effectively taking over the company through his friends’ and family’s investments.
+Daily Beast partner Kaiser Health News was the first to report on Collins’s intimate relationship with Innate, which included investments from Collins’s family, friends, and business associates.
+Innate shareholder James Wheeldon of Australia discovered the relationships and reported them to Australian securities officials, alleging that Collins may have skirted the law by effectively taking over the company through the investments made by his friends and family.

 “It is very hard to see how he did not commit offenses under Australian law,” Wheeldon told The Daily Beast on Wednesday from Sydney.

 The Australian Securities Exchange would not confirm or deny that it is investigating Collins for that alleged crime in previous statements to The Daily Beast.

 Collins told supporters via email he will run for re-election in November.
 Berman, the U.S. attorney, was asked at a press conference if the election’s timing played a role in the timing of the indictment.